 There are also commercially manufactured cat deterrents available on the market.

-These get decent reviews and it may be worth a try if you keep experiencing the same issue over and over.
+These get decent reviews, and it may be worth a try if you keep experiencing the same issue repeatedly.
 Amazon offers an extensive list.

 Frequently asked questions about how to neutralize cat urine in soil